bytebase/bytebase.com/content/docs/tutorials/data-masking.md

 description: This tutorial will teach you how to set up and try out data masking in Bytebase.
 ---

-Data Masking can dynamically mask sensitive data in the query result based on the context.
-It helps organizations to protect sensitive data from being exposed to unauthorized users.
+**Data Masking** can dynamically mask sensitive data in the query result based on the context.
+It helps organizations to **protect sensitive data** from being exposed to unauthorized users.

-This tutorial will teach you how to set up and try out data masking in Bytebase.
+This tutorial will teach you how to set up and try out data masking in Bytebase within 30 mins.

 ### Prerequisites